JohanLiebertTheRealOne/0xSh4d0ws_0perat0r/README.md

 📜 License

 Licensed under the MIT License.
 Use it, modify it, improve it — just give credit.
-👤 Author
+👤 Lysandre

-Created by YourName or Handle — feel free to reach out or open an issue.
+Created by Lysandre, feel free to reach out or open an issue.